Any good spy agency needs good agents, and IMF has it all.

 - Took a Level in Badass: While already a skilled spy and cover agent in the first film, Ethan only showed marginal combat effectiveness early on.
 In later films, he's become a world-class hand-to-hand combatant.

 - Xanatos Speed Chess: In every movie of the franchise, the villain counterattacks in a manner that derails Hunt's original plan (at least partially), so Hunt always has to adjust his plan on the fly to succeed.
+And make no mistake, Hunt is the greatest Speed Chess player you will ever meet.

 Ethan's Original Team